 Ketty Wong-Cruz joined the KU faculty in August 2006, having taught previously at the University of Texas at Austin and in her home country Ecuador.
 She received a Master's and Ph. degree in ethnomusicology from the University of Texas at Austin, and a Master's degree from the Moscow Conservatory P. I. Chaikovsky.
 She is a member of Ecuador's National Academy of History.
 Her research interests focus on Latin American art, folk, and traditional music, nationalisms, identity, migration, globalization, and ballroom dancing in China.

 Prof. Wong-Cruz is the author of Whose National Music?
 Identity, Mestizaje and Migration (2012) and Luis Humberto Salgado: Un Quijote de la Música (2004).
 The Spanish version of her book Whose National Music? received the Casa de las Americas Musicology Award (2010) and was published in Havana in 2012.
-It also received the Latin American Studies Association, Ecuador's Section Publication Award in 2013.
+The English version also received the Latin American Studies Association, Ecuadorian Studies Section Publication Award in 2013.

 She has written articles and reviews for Die Musik in Geschichte und Gegenwart, The Encyclopedia of Popular Music of the World, Latin American Music Review, Worlds of Music, Boletín Música de la Casa de las Américas (Havana), Cuadernos de Nación (Bogotá), Revista Ecuador Debate (Quito), and the Virtual Library of the Banco Central del Ecuador.